Updated on September 6th, 2023

 Overall, as most of the group kept their distance climbing the trees & chasing each other, 5 of them at different times came to join us as we sat.
 Ever present was one of the ladies who was a very thorough (& at times aggressive!) expert in grooming.

 It was always an honour to get her attention.
 However it was also a concern for how many things she could find in my (clean) hair!
 She had a way of pulling so hard I could barely stay sitting up, & then when she had found everything she could in my hair (at least until 10 minutes later), she was generously trying to help by scratching off my moles(!!!).”

 7. Meerkat Diaries

 Another early start as we were on duty for researching the local wild meerkat group as they emerged from their den for the morning.
-It was cold (although very hot during the day in the desert, the nights can be really cold, especially just before the sun rises).
-We were met with a truck at 6am (the meerkats have been surfacing at about 6.20am for the last couple of mornings).
+It was cold.
+Although it is very hot during the day in the desert, the nights can be really cold.
+We were met with a truck at 6am.
+The meerkats had been surfacing at about 6.20am for the last couple of mornings.
 The idea is to see if we can discover anything more about the group – so far we knew there were 10 & they lived in their den with a mongoose & a ground squirrel which they think are just roommates, as opposed to all working together in any way.
 We stood in the cold as the sun came up staring through binoculars & waiting for our first sighting.
-This morning they were having a lie in!
+This morning they were having a lie-in!